HL7/bulk-data/input/pagecontent/match.md

 ---
 #### Bulk Match Output File Request

-Using the URLs supplied by the FHIR server in the Complete Status response body, a client MAY download the generated Bulk Data files (one or more per resource type) within the time period specified in the `Expires` header (if present).
+Using the URLs supplied by the FHIR server in the Complete Status response body, a client MAY download the generated Bulk Data files within the time period specified in the `Expires` header (if present).

 If the `requiresAccessToken` field in the Complete Status body is set to `true`, the request SHALL include a valid access token.
 Regardless, a server SHALL limit the data returned to only those FHIR resources for which the client is authorized.
 See [Privacy and Security Considerations](#privacy-and-security-considerations) above.